 See Product Analysis of Stillwater 101, 102 and 104 along with Product Details Below.

 FREE SHIPPING WITHIN THE CONTINENTAL UNITED STATES.*Delivery is INCLUDED in the lower 48 states.
 For Alaska, Hawaii, and Canada we charge the actual UPS or USPS freight charge, less the freight we would have paid to Zone 6.
 If you live outside of the lower 48 states, we will contact you with the actual shipping costs and we will revise your invoice total before your order ships.
 Please allow 10 days for delivery.
 This Item will ship separately from the balance of your order.
 Minerals are shipped in a heavy duty double walled box with a resealable plastic liner unless a bucket is requested.
 Note, in an effort to save you money we may ship United States Post Office or UPS, whichever is least expensive.
 If you need your minerals shipped via a specific method, please let us know in the note section when you place your order.
 Otherwise, we will choose the most cost effective method according to your shipping address.
+This product is not eligible for 2 day or overnight shipping.

 See Product Analysis of Stillwater 101, 102 and 104 along with Product Details Below.